 Our Top Picks

-Under these circumstances, rate-sensitive investments like utilities, REITs and health care, with strong growth potential, will be prudent.
-We narrowed down our search to five such stocks, each carrying a Zacks Rank #1 (Strong Buy).
+Under these circumstances, rate-sensitive investments like utilities and REITs, which offer attractive dividends, will be prudent.
+We narrowed down our search to five such stocks each carrying a Zacks Rank #1 (Strong Buy).
 You can see the complete list of today’s Zacks #1 Rank stocks here.

 The chart below shows price performance of our five picks year to date.

 Middlesex Water Co.
 MSEX owns and operates regulated water utility and wastewater systems.
 It operates in two segments, Regulated and Non-Regulated.
 The company has expected earnings growth of 10.7% for the current year.
-The Zacks Consensus Estimate for the current year has improved by 5.9% over the last 60 days.
+The Zacks Consensus Estimate for the current year has improved by 5.9% over the last 30 days.
+The stock has a dividend yield of 1.64%.

-BioDelivery Sciences International Inc. BDSI is a specialty pharmaceutical company, which engages in the development and commercialization of pharmaceutical products in the United States and internationally.
-The company has expected earnings growth of 80.8% for the current year.
-The Zacks Consensus Estimate for the current year has improved by 33.3% over the last 60 days.
+NexPoint Residential Trust Inc. NXRT invests primarily in residential mortgage loans and mortgage-related assets in the United States.
+The company has expected earnings growth of 11.7% for the current year.
+The Zacks Consensus Estimate for the current year has improved by 1% over the last 30 days.
+The stock has a dividend yield of 2.75%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

-Atlantic Power Corporation (AT) : Free Stock Analysis Report
+NorthWestern Corporation (NWE) : Free Stock Analysis Report

 Middlesex Water Company (MSEX) : Free Stock Analysis Report